Pacific Southwest, Region 9: Superfund

 Investigation and Cleanup Activities

-This site is being addressed in three stages: initial actions and two long-term remedial phases focusing on cleanup of the entire site and of the ring levee.
+This site was addressed in multiple stages: initial actions and two long-term remedial phases focusing on cleanup of the entire site and of the ring levee.

 Initial Actions: In 1983, the Santa Clara Valley Water District removed asbestos wastes from the Guadalupe River levee.
 From 1986 to 1987, the EPA paved a lot at the George Mayne School and an unpaved portion of Spreckles Avenue, removed a debris pile and stabilized a trail at the Environmental Education Center, and applied polymer sealant to the ring levee.
 The levee since has been sprayed annually by the City of San Jose.
 In 1992 and 1993, the levee was sprayed twice a year.
 The asbestos contaminated ring levee was removed in 1993.

 Entire Site: The final cleanup remedies selected to address contamination of the entire site include paving the asbestos-contaminated truck and industrial yards, wet-sweeping Alviso streets monthly, removing asbestos debris, installing landfill covers, implementing deed restrictions, and maintaining and monitoring the site.
 The design of the cleanup technologies was completed in 1992.
 Four truck yards have since been paved, and maintenance inspections and repairs take place on an annual basis.
 An ambient air study for asbestos was conducted in 1994 to assess the effectiveness of these cleanup efforts.
 Results of the study showed that there was no significant adverse health threat to the residents of Alviso due to asbestos fibers in the air.
+An activity based air monitoring study was conducted in 2007 to simulate activities that could generate dust.
+The study results showed no significant adverse health threat to residents and workers.
 All construction was completed in 1993.
 Landfill covers meet applicable clean soil cover requirements, and deed restrictions will be implemented during 1997 to control site property use.
 It is no longer necessary for the City of San Jose to wet-sweep the streets on a monthly basis as a means to control asbestos in street dust.

 Cleanup Results to Date